 - 47 Covington Catholic students were named AP Scholars in 2019.

-- 7 students were accepted/attended the Governor’s Scholars Program (GSP)
+- 7 students were selected for the Governor’s Scholars Program (GSP)

-- 3 student were accepted/attended the Governor’s School for the Arts (GSA)
+- 4 students were selected for the Governor’s School for the Arts (GSA)

 Curriculum & Academic Support